 Another outburst of Protestant revivalism began in New Jersey, led by a minister of the Dutch Reformed Church named Theodorus Frelinghuysen.
 Frelinghuysen’s example inspired other ministers, including Gilbert Tennent, a Presbyterian.
 Tennant helped to spark a Presbyterian revival in the Middle Colonies (Pennsylvania, New York, and New Jersey), in part by founding a seminary to train other evangelical clergyman.
 New Lights also founded colleges in Rhode Island and New Hampshire that would later become Brown University and Dartmouth College.

 In Northampton, Massachusetts, Jonathan Edwards led still another explosion of evangelical fervor.
-Edwards’s best-known sermon, “Sinners in the Hands of an Angry God,” used powerful word imagery to describe the terrors of hell and the possibilities of avoiding damnation by personal conversion (Figure 4.13).
+Edwards had grown frustrated with lack of religious emotion among practicing Christians within his community.
+He wanted to enliven religious practice.
+An important component of his approach involved using vivid depictions of the terrors of hell (Figure 4.13).
+Edward's best-known sermon, “Sinners in the Hands of an Angry God,” perfectly exemplifies this terrifying approach.
 One passage reads: “The wrath of God burns against them [sinners], their damnation don’t slumber, the pit is prepared, the fire is made ready, the furnace is now hot, ready to receive them, the flames do now rage and glow.
 The glittering sword is whet, and held over them, and the pit hath opened her mouth under them.”
 Edwards’s revival spread along the Connecticut River Valley, and news of the event spread rapidly through the frequent reprinting of his famous sermon.